Seventh Son of Autumn · Emissary of Spring

 ACOWAR — identity declaration

-Raised the youngest of Beron Vanserra's seven blooded sons, exiled by grief, sworn to Tamlin, and bound at last by a Cauldron-forged bond he never asked for.
+Youngest of Beron Vanserra's seven blooded sons.
+Exiled by grief, sworn to Tamlin, and bound at last to a Cauldron-forged mate he never asked for.
+We have feelings about all of it.

 At a glance